DLSU-Manila-LBYCP12/Lbycp12--Bacani-Cabebe-de-Leon/README.md

 - Easier reservation of tickets

 #### Interest
-- Any two from the data structures discussed + opencv
+- OpenCV
+	- Opencv will be used for the main GUI of the app
 - Queue – Recent  Searches
 	- Movies are added and deleted based on which came first.
 - List of lists – Reservation
 	- First come first serve basis on reserving tickets.
 - Stack – Rating
 	- Reviews are averaged based on the number of reviews given.
-	-Tree – Movies
+- Tree – Movies
 	- Movies are going to be divided into categories which will be in a tree